NEW BEGINNING FOR EASTER

 Similar to how Margarete Schütte-Lihotzky first analyzed the work process in the Frankfurter Küche and developed a functional solution from it – only even deeper in detail.

-I start with the product that was a real innovation back then – and has proven itself in practice, in the lives of many people.
+I’m starting with the product that was a real innovation back then – and has proven itself in practice, in the lives of many people.

 And I know where it can still get better.